MLA Student Stephanie Kelly Chosen as a 2021-22 Global Change Fellow

 The Global Change Graduate Fellows Program is designed to train the next generation of global change scientists by providing financial, scientific, and professional development support for graduate students who are interested in multi-disciplinary research.
 They come together across disciplines to discover, collaborate, and share their knowledge with diverse stakeholders.
 Additionally, students need to be dedicated to making the science related to climate change better, where better means more true, of a greater impact, or, as our land grant mission dictates, more ethical and just.
 This program is sponsored by the USGS Southeast Climate Adaptation Science Center and NC State University.

-Read more about Stephanie’s statement of purpose and description of research below.
+Read more about Stephanie’s statement of purpose and description of research below, or watch the short video on her above.

 Statement of Purpose: